kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 and get better performance.

 ## Your Turn:
-With the information from instrumentation results, can you set the parallelization differently to  get the fewest clock cyle for your GEMM?
+With the information from instrumentation results, can you set the parallelization differently to  get the fewest clock cycle for your GEMM?
 What's the best number you can get?

 In the next lab, we will cover how to use RegFile, LUTs, ShiftRegisters, and Streaming interfaces.